-There are two kinds of reasoning: inductive and deductive reasoning.
+There are two kinds of reasoning: inductive and deductive.
 The difference between them is incredibly significant in science, philosophy, and many areas of knowledge.

 Inductive and deductive reasoning are the two ways in which we think and learn, helping us to develop our knowledge of the world.
 It is easy to confuse the two, as there is not a huge difference between them.

 Yet, they change the way that we reach a conclusion and therefore the reliability of the knowledge we draw from it.
 Reasoning helps us to reach logical conclusions from a hypothesis or experiment we conduct.

 To know the difference between inductive and deductive reasoning, it is best to understand them in terms of examples.